-- Impairment of goodwill was \$40.7 million. - Impairment of Long Lived Assets was \$26.3 million. - Excess tax benefits from our share-based payments were \$7.7 million. - Stock-based compensation expense was \$6.4 million related to equity incentive compensation granted to employees. - Depreciation, amortization, and the amortization of intangibles were \$5.0 million including the impact of the acquired assets and intangible assets resulting from the Cadent acquisition as well as the additional fixed assets that were placed into service in our new Juarez facility during the first half of 2012. - Recovery of allowance for doubtful accounts and returns were \$1.2 million. - Release of Deferred taxes were \$0.9 million primarily due to the utilization of our deferred tax assets.
+- Impairment of goodwill of \$40.7 million. - Impairment of long-lived assets of \$26.3 million. - Excess tax benefits from our share-based payments of \$15.3 million. - Stock-based compensation expense of \$13.7 million related to equity incentive compensation awards granted to our employees. - Depreciation and amortization of property, plant and equipment and amortization of intangibles of \$8.8 million. - Release of deferred taxes of \$6.3 million primarily due to the utilization of our deferred tax assets. - Recovery of allowances for doubtful accounts and returns of \$1.1 million.